 The Gold Digger

-“She take my money when I’m in need
+“She takes my money when I’m in need

 Yeah, she’s a triflin’ friend indeed